e-chesoni/Magikarp/README.md

-# SmartCoaster
+# Magikarp
-Smart coaster that reminds the user to drink water
+A smart coaster that reminds the user to drink water